By now you’ve probably heard claims of CBD helping to relieve all kinds of ailments.

 Why does the effect of the same CBD milligram dosage vary so greatly from product to product?

 Trying to figure out which dosage of CBD is right for you can be difficult.
 It requires an understanding of several different components that go into making your product:

 - What the producer puts in or takes out of the plant

 These three components all determine what CBD spectrum the final product becomes.

 There are three main categories in the CBD spectrum, and the CBD dosage required for the same effect will be different for each one.

 Full spectrum CBD products contain the full, wide range of compounds in the cannabis plant: cannabinoids, terpenes, and flavonoids.

-Full spectrum CBD products are the only products that fully utilize the “entourage effect” — meaning that because the product preserves the full medicinal profile of the plant, hundreds of different chemical compounds (cannabinoids, terpenes, and flavonoids) work together to provide a far superior medicinal benefit.
+Full spectrum CBD products are the only products that fully utilize the “entourage effect” — meaning that because the product preserves the full profile of the plant, hundreds of different chemical compounds (cannabinoids, terpenes, and flavonoids) work together to provide a far superior benefit.

 Because all these compounds work together to utilize the entourage effect, full spectrum CBD products require the lowest dose of any CBD product.
 You should use the lowest recommended dosage and increase only if necessary.